jlmelville/smallvis/docs/umaptsne.md

 unaffected with the default kernel settings.
 It also noticeably increases the computational time due to the more complex gradient, so unless you really like the more compressed clusters, t-SNE still wins out here.

+However, it should be noted that the current default value for the number of nearest neighbors in UMAP is 15, which is much smaller than the default perplexity of 30 as used in the Rtsne package, or the value of 40 that I used in these experiments, to be consistent with the original t-SNE paper, although it is in the range of a perplexity of 5-50 that is usually suggested.
+I should probably repeat this analysis at a lower perplexity.